-This chapter answers parts from Section B(iii) of the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe factors influencing the distribution of drugs".
+This chapter answers parts from Section B(iii) of the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the distribution of drugs and factors that influence this.
 Protein binding affects distribution of drugs in a big way.
 For example, as a drug, one may be bound to plasma proteins exclusively, and therefore be limited to the circulating volume (like ibuprofen); or be bound to tissue proteins extensively, and have a truly preposterous apparent volume of distribution (like amiodarone).
 Question 7 from the second paper of 2018 was the only question to specifically ask about this area in pharmacokinetics, but numerous topics link back to this matter, and it deserves its own page of discussion.
 In summary:

 - Protein binding of drugs is the formation of reversible complexes between drugs and blood components, which may include plasma proteins and the constituents of red cells